-Strategic Planning for Infrastructure Development Will Fuel Economic Growth
+Rodriguez Understands That Strategic Planning for Infrastructure Development Will Fuel Economic Growth

-Estimates of the current U.S. population hover at about 320 million and that number is expected to reach 400 million within the next thirty-five years.
-When we consider the typical project life span of taking a transportation project forward from its innovative germ stage to environmental scans to its ultimate completion, the time is now to begin the work of designing and developing the highway infrastructure that will be needed by the middle of the twenty-first century.
-Although a significant part of this effort will require additional construction, much of the work will involve redesigning and reconfiguring existing roadways and bridges to handle the increase in capacity that will be anticipated by mid-century.
+The U.S. is in need of a long-range strategic plan for infrastructure development that not only addresses current problems but also anticipates the needs of the next generation.
+Estimates of the current U.S. population hover at about 328 million, and that number is expected to reach 400 million by 2051.
+Given the long project life span of a transportation project from its first stage through environmental studies to its ultimate completion, the time is now to begin the work of designing and developing the highway infrastructure that will be needed by the middle of the twenty-first century.
+Although a significant part will require new construction, much of the work will involve redesigning and reconfiguring existing roadways and bridges to increase their capacity.

-Interstate 72 Corridor
+Rodriguez Proposes Completing the Interstate 72 Corridor

-Since the new economy of the twenty-first century cannot function effectively if we accept the persistence of “forgotten places,” the Rodriguez for Congress campaign is proposing a bold new education and training initiative called “Uplift in Place” that can prepare residents of the isolated communities the opportunity to acquire the necessary skills that they need—where they are—so that they can obtain good jobs—where they are.
+Since we cannot in good conscience accept the permanent existence of “forgotten places”, the Rodriguez for Congress campaign is proposing a bold new education and training initiative called “Uplift in Place” to give residents of these communities the opportunity to acquire the necessary skills where they are—so that they can obtain good jobs where they are.

-Junius Rodriguez believes that his thirty-seven years of experience as an educator give him a unique perspective on addressing the important work of education and training programs so that workers in the IL-18th can remain competitive in the new economy of the twenty-first century.
-According to Rodriguez, “The local design aspect of this program is the most consequential.
-Particular needs and circumstances that are recognized at the local level can be remedied through the repositioning—or repackaging—of local assets, and government exists primarily to play a limited supporting role in this endeavor.”
-Like HR 2224 – The Youth Access to American Jobs Act of 2015, which Congressman LaHood opposed, an initiative like “Uplift in Place” is designed to provide local autonomy to respond to local workforce and educational needs that can make a real difference in the lives of workers who are seeking to better their chances of being competitive in the modern economy.
+Junius Rodriguez believes that his thirty-nine years of experience as an educator give him a unique perspective on addressing the important work of education and training programs so that workers in the IL-18th can remain competitive in the new economy of the twenty-first century.
+According to Rodriguez, the local design aspect of this program is the most important.
+Communities best know their own needs and circumstances and what local assets can be brought to bear with government playing a limited supporting role.
+Like HR 2224 – The Youth Access to American Jobs Act of 2015, which Congressman LaHood opposed, an initiative like “Uplift in Place” is designed to provide the means for communities to respond to local workforce and educational needs that can make a real difference in the lives of workers who are seeking to better their chances of being competing in the modern economy.